logicalperson0/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 0-RSA_public_key.pub: File that stores a RSA public key to access servers via SSH

-1-for_best_school: displays Best School 10 times
+1-for_best_school: displays Best School 10 times using for loop

+2-while_best_school: script that displays Best School 10 times using while loop